-Wheeler’s Rodent Control treatments follow the Center for Disease Control Guideline for Rodent Control and Rat Cleanup.
+Wheeler’s Rodent Control in ORANGE COUNTY, LOS ANGELES, RIVERSIDE COUNTIES. treatments follow the Center for Disease Control Guideline for Rodent Control and Rat Cleanup.

 Rats and mice are the most troublesome and damaging rodents in Sounthern California.
 They contaminate food with their urine and droppings; they damage structures and property, and transmit parasites like fleas, lice and mites.
 They also transmit a number of diseases to humans.
 Rats biting through wires are known to cause over 45,000 building fires per year with another 95,000 plus fires that are probably caused by rodents chewing through home wiring.
 Calling a Wheeler’s exterminator at first signcan prevent wire damage.